sofia-hq/sofia/README.md

 - **Auto tool documentation**: Tool descriptions and parameter documentation are automatically generated from docstrings.
 - **YAML or Python config**: Configure agents via code or declarative YAML.
 - **Step-level answer models**: Specify an `answer_model` for any step to receive structured (JSON/object) responses.
-- **Visual Flow Builder**: Interactive web-based tool for designing and managing agent flows with drag-and-drop interface.
+- **🎨 Visual Flow Builder**: Interactive web-based tool for designing and managing agent flows with drag-and-drop interface. **[Try it live at nomos-builder.vercel.app](https://nomos-builder.vercel.app)**
 - **OpenAI, Mistral, and Gemini LLM support**
 - **Session management**: Save and resume conversations with Redis or PostgreSQL persistent storage.
 - **Advanced error handling**: Built-in error recovery mechanisms with configurable retry limits.